In addition to his veterinary work, Dr. Mark also trains dogs—mostly large breeds and those that suffer from aggression problems.

 How was the safety word developed?

-The first safety word that I am aware of was used when training seeing eye dogs for the blind.
+The first safety word that I am aware of was used when training guide dogs for the blind.
 The word “touch” was given and the dog learned to place his muzzle against the blind person´s fingers.
 Even if the person could not see the dog when called, the touch allowed them to know exactly where the dog was at.

 Using the safety word with an aggressive dog is different.
 When the dog is calm, he should be so accustomed to hearing the word that if he lunges, either at a person or another dog, the “touch” command should call him back and allow you to regain control.

-Training the aggressive dog
+Training the Aggressive Dog

-Teaching and using the safety word.
+Teaching and using the safety word

 When the aggressive dog is in his enclosed yard and going through his regular obedience training, start using the safety word.
 Every time you use the word, give him a special treat—do not give a treat erratically, like you would with most other commands.